jemos/hwpwn/README.md

 # hwpwn

-Hardware pwning tool
+Hardware Pwning tool.

 # Installation

     pip install hwpwn

-# Userguide
+# User Guide

 Let's start by creating a dummy data file.
 The first axis (usually time but not necessary) is assumed to be the first column.
 The first row is the header, containing the column names.